THE BEST CYCLING SUNGLASSES

 The US store Competitive Cyclist has the best selection of cycling sunglasses of the online cycling stores I’ve ranked (see here for cycling store rankings).
 They have exceptional customer service and a 30-day return policy like what I described above.
 They get it.

-If you live in the UK or Europe, Merlin, Tredz (In The Know Cycling readers can get a 10% discount on many brands by clicking the Tredz link from our site and using code ITKTDZ10), Chain Reaction Cycling, and Wiggle have a good selection of cycling sunglasses, good customer satisfaction ratings, and 30-day return policies.
+If you live in the UK or Europe, Merlin, Tredz (In The Know Cycling readers can get a 10% discount on many brands by clicking the Tredz link from our site and using code ITKTDZ10), Chain Reaction Cycling, and Wiggle have a good selection of the best cycling sunglasses, good customer satisfaction ratings, and 30-day return policies.

 Since I live in the US and they had the best selection, I bought most of the sunglasses on the list from Competitive Cyclist.